GeoNode/dev-workshop/slides/geocollection_app/url.md

 # Add url configuration

-In order to access our view we also nee a url mapping,
+In order to access our view we also need an url mapping,

-We can create a urls.py file containing a url mapping to our generic view:
+We can create a `urls.py` file containing a url mapping to our generic view:

 ```python
 from django.conf.urls import patterns, url